-VISUAL ARTS English Home Language or English First Additional Language APS BA (Information Design) [4 years] Closing date: 30 June 5 30
+VISUAL ARTS English Home Language or English First Additional Language APS

+BA (Information Design)

+[4 years] 5 30

+Closing date: 30 June

 To retain admission, you must obtain an APS of at least 28 in the NSC.
 In addition to the UP application, it is compulsory for applicants to submit an online portfolio to the Information Design division by 30 June.
-Those who fail to do this will end up with an incomplete application and will therefore not be considered for the selection process Careers: Animators, graphic designers, illustrators, interaction designers, communication designers, art directors, media production managers, design managers, designers of animation and motion graphics, design educators, media designers or freelance designers; typographers for advertising and branding agencies, publishing industries, web design companies, broadcasting and animation studios; in-house design for large companies, state and parastatal organisations, research and educational institutions, public relations and marketing companies, design consultants, printers and production houses or owners of private studios
+Those who fail to do this will end up with an incomplete application and will therefore not be considered for the selection process.
+Careers: Animators, graphic designers, illustrators, interaction designers, communication designers, art directors, media production managers, design managers, design managers, designers or freelance designers; typographers for advertising and branding agencies, publishing industries, web design companies, broadcasting and animation studios; in-house design for large companies, state and parastatal organisations, research and educational institutions, public relations and marketing companies, design consultants, printers and production houses or owners of private studios

-NON-SELECTION PROGRAMMES

-Programme Minimum requirements for NSC and IEB for 2023 Achievement level ва English Home Language or English First Additional Language APS BA [3 years] Close on availability of space: As soon as the number of places available for this programme are filled, it will be closed for further applications 5 30
+NON-SELECTION PROGRAMMES Programme Minimum requirements for NSC and IEB for 2023 Achievement level ва English Home Language or English First Additional Language APS BA [3 years] Close on availability of space: As soon as the number of places available for this programme are filled, it will be closed for further applications.
+5 30